How to Build a Terminal Chat App

 Final Thoughts

-In this tutorial, we created a terminal chat app in Node.js, and used the Stream Chat API to send and receive messages through a Blessed terminal interface.
+In this tutorial, we created a terminal chat app with Node, and used the Stream Chat API to send and receive messages through a Blessed terminal interface.
 This is only an example of what is possible with Stream.
 If you want to take this further, make sure to check the Stream docs to find out all the features that are available to you.

 The complete source code used in this tutorial can be found in this GitHub repository.
 Thanks for reading and happy coding!